cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - Some sort of Master JSON Backup
  - Check in on the Spatialite Z bug in EF Core and/or investigate moving to SQLite (what about an elevation lookup table vs Z values?)
  - Explore copying original media both into the content folder and keeping in the media archive folder for 'backup'

+##Issues to Track
+ - https://github.com/dotnet/wpf/issues/152 - Vaguely anyway tracks the issue where Xaml Islands render over all WPF content - not sure this is going anywhere but it would be nice...
+ - https://github.com/dotnet/efcore/issues/14257 - Saving an Entity with an IPoint with Ordinates.XYZ in SpatiaLite throws an exception #14257 - reported in 2018 but still open...

+3/5/2020
+The rendering with the WebView 'always on top' is in fact a known limitation of the control and I believe of XamlIslands in general - in the WPF/Winforms era a similiar issue went by the informal name of 'airspace'.
+At the time one interesting solution basically involved rendering the control into a 'native to the GUi tech' image when you needed to do something on top of it - I don't think that I will explore that and have other UI binding ideas on work arounds...
+This issue is doesn't have any immediate resolution but at least seems to track this https://github.com/dotnet/runtime/pull/33060

+For local use I changed images to inline with Base64 and am copying in rather than trying to link the css.
+This is actually much nicer than I anticipated - in combo with the rendering in WebView this really imitates the site nicely.

+In the WebView the scroll bars appear and cover content - as a simple work around added some margin in by default - at some point this could conflict with the existing CSS and I'm not doing anything to try to detect that but since I am not so sure adding margin to the body is something I am worried about overlapping with this seems like a good enough fix for now.

+Add WebView to all current editors.

+Add extract link command to all current editors.

+3/4/2020
+Inserted the WebView into the body editor to disappointing results - two concerns:
+ - My first html for the local preview worked so I gave it very little scrutiny, so I was surprised when the images were broken in the first switch out.
+My formatting was less than perfect so I made some changes but still broken...
+The issue is documented here by Rick Strahl https://github.com/windows-toolkit/WindowsCommunityToolkit/issues/2211 and the issue was closed as 'by design', basically file:/// urls are not going to work without a IUriToStreamResolver - there is a note that a default implementation is available in a linked commit, but on a quick reading it isn't a public default but rather an internal.
+I agree with Strahl that this addition hoop is incredibly unwelcome in the context of WPF where you have full file system access...
+  - Initial tests seem to show that there may be some Z order (or maybe just 'draw over') issues - I haven't fully verified that but in early tests it visually looks like familiar old problems...

+So it is not like the old Web Browser control is genius - it is in fact painfully old and you have to work around issues too, but I had hoped for a more impressive start...

+(While not used in this project in terms of 'unification/desktop modernization' effort into .NET 5 anyone working on desktop apps should take note of https://github.com/dotnet/runtime/pull/33060 - 'Support COM objects with dynamic keyword' - the inclusion of COM in .NET Core 3 has been painful because of the issue 'Dynamic keyword not working against COM objects' - Rick Strahl - https://github.com/dotnet/runtime/issues/12587 - from early responses for a pull to get so quick to merging so quickly is was a complete surprise to me!)

 3/2/2020
 I have made several tries at adding the newer MS WebView (soon to be WebView2) that uses an updated rendering engine with no success - Microsoft.Toolkit.Wpf.UI.Controls.WebView - in fact I have worked on sample projects and other experiments where I have also failed.
 In the early days I ran into code that would run but namespace issues that made everything seem broken.
 In recent attempts I was stopped because of various library issues including MVVMLight (EventToCommand) and and the related change from Microsoft.Xaml.Behaviors.Wpf to System.Windows.Interactivity (the Microsoft.Xaml.Behaviors.Wpf is the open source version of System.Windows.Interactivity) and my use of RelayCommand.
 WebView is still not in use in the current version but for the first time it installs without issue - details: